 Grades for transfer credit courses will NOT be included on your official MSU transcript.
 Some places like graduate schools, other universities or employers may require you to submit an official transcript for all host institutions attended to still have the ability to review grades for any transfer courses.
 In those instances, you should work your host institution to have an official transcript sent.

-If you did not participate in an MSU-sponsored program, you need to work with the Office of Admissions and the Office of the Registrar for guidance on how to proceed.
+If you do not have an approved petition, you need to work with the Office of Admissions and the Office of the Registrar for guidance on how to proceed.
 To start the process, please contact your academic adviser at Michigan State.